srinivasj1987/leaflet-challenge/README.md

 **Layer Control**

 The map has 3 base maps and 2 overlays to choose from.
-- The base map layers are the outdoor, satellite (default), and gray scale, you can check a different circle to toggle between the base maps
+- The base map layers are the satellite (default), and gray scale, you can check a different circle to toggle between the base maps
-- The overlays are Earthquakes layer and Tectonic Plates layer, you can select one or more overlays to visualize them on the map
+- The overlays are Earthquakes layer and Tectonic Plates layer, you can select one or more overlays to visualize them on the map.

 <img width="1247" alt="earthquake" src="https://github.com/srinivasj1987/leaflet-challenge/assets/132161799/316a193b-d1fe-4c13-9054-5216446f641c">

 **Markers**

-  - The size of the marker scales with the earthquake magnitude level
+  - The size of the marker scales with the Location, date of earthquake, magnitude level and depth.
   - The color of the marker changes with the depth level
   - Each marker has a tooltip with the Magnitude, the location and depth

 **Legend**
   - The legend showing the depth and their corresponding color

 ## Credits